 Run iOS Simulator

-To build and run your app, you can use the iOS Simulator app that’s included in Xcode.
+To build and run your app, use the iOS Simulator app that’s included in Xcode.
 As its name implies, iOS Simulator gives you an idea of how your app would look and behave if it were running on an iOS device.

 To run your app in iOS Simulator